Is a Full Frame Camera worth $5000?

 Our Beginnings

-So you're an aspiring videographer or filmmaker and you're thinking of making the switch to a Full Frame camera body.
-Maybe you're coming from Micro 4/3rds or APC and you're just feeling left out that you didn't drop the price of a small car to upgrade to "the Big Leagues" πŸ˜… Well let me tell you that Full Frame sensors are all hype...for the most part.
-For the first 7 years of my video production career, I used a Micro 4/3rds sensor camera body.
-Starting with the Panasonic G7 ($500 w Lens) and then eventually a Blackmagic Pocket 4K ($1250 body only).
-Obviously when I was starting out I just couldn't afford to get on the hype train and honestly, it forced me to learn about LIGHTING.
-See the biggest benefit to having a Full Frame sensor is the incredible low-light performance.
+The biggest benefit of having a Full Frame sensor is the incredible low-light performance.
 The image is cleaner overall with less noise in the shadows.
-Not having that, I had to learn different lighting techniques to raise the exposure of the room I was filming in which is a skill that separates the amateurs from the pros.
-I also had to work with industry standard plugins like Neat Video to learn how to de-noise my images.
-The last benefit I got was that it also reaaaaallly forced me to learn what lenses and focal adapters do to my image and overall light capacity.
+Without that advantage, I had to learn different lighting techniques to raise the exposure of the room I was filming in β€” a skill that separates the amateurs from the pros.
+I also had to work with industry-standard plugins like Neat Video to learn how to de-noise my images.
+Additionally, this experience forced me to learn what lenses and focal adapters do to my image and overall light capacity.

-So why did I buy a Full Frame camera?
+So Why Did I Buy a Full Frame Camera?

-The main reason was because as the years went on, a huge majority of my business was filming live events.
-In the majority of live events such as conferences, corporate mixers, weddings, etc, you have NO control of the lighting and are forced to work with whatever was available.
-With smaller sensor cameras, I spent a ton of my time in post-production de-noising my footage.
-So on top of having a quality issue, it was also costing me valuable time and time is your greatest asset.
+The main reason was because, as the years went on, a huge majority of my business was filming live events.
+In the majority of live events such as conferences, corporate mixers, weddings, etc., you have NO control of the lighting and are forced to work with whatever is available.
+With smaller sensor cameras, I spent a ton of time in post-production de-noising my footage.
+So, on top of having a quality issue, it was also costing me valuable time β€” and time is your greatest asset.

 Conclusion